Sheikha Abdulla al-Misnad

-Sheikha Abdulla Al-Misnad is a Qatari academic who has occupied numerous positions in teaching, administration, and research for over three decades.
-She assumed presidency of Qatar University in 2003 serving to 2015 replaced by Hassan Rashid Al-Derham.
+Sheikha Abdulla al-Misnad is a Qatari academic who has held numerous positions in teaching, administration, and research for over three decades.
+She served as president of Qatar University from 2003 to 2015 replaced by Hassan Rashid Al-Derham.
 Before assuming presidency, she served the university as Vice President for Research and Community Development (2000–2003), Head of the Department of Foundations of Education (1992–1995), and as a member of the University Council (1986–1989; 1998–2004).

+Private life

+She is an aunt of Sheikha Moza bint Nasser al-Misnad, chairperson and co-founder of Qatar Foundation and mother of Emir Tamim bin Hamad Al Thani.

 Education

 Al-Misnad received her undergraduate training at Qatar University, where she attained a Bachelor of Education in 1977, and subsequently a postgraduate diploma in Education in 1978.
 She went on to enroll in doctoral studies at Durham University in the United Kingdom, where she was awarded the title of Doctor of Philosophy in Education in 1984.

 Career

 Research

-During her graduate studies at Durham University, Al-Misnad was active in research related to education in the Persian Gulf region, particularly education pertaining to women.
-Her thesis on “The Development of Modern Education in the Gulf States with Special Reference to Women's Education” was published by London-based Ithaca Press in 1985.
+During her graduate studies at Durham University, al-Misnad was active in research related to education in the Persian Gulf region, particularly education pertaining to women.
+Her thesis on "The Development of Modern Education in the Gulf States with Special Reference to Women's Education" was published by London-based Ithaca Press in 1985.

 She has authored more than 50 articles published in various specialist journals during the span of her career.